-So far the man of God is modeling obedience.
-He has gone to the King, delivered the message and is now returning via a different path and has not eaten or drunk.
-King Jeroboam has seen two signs of God’s wrath against his idolatry (i.e., the golden calf alter is broken and his hand was withered and then restored by God).
+So far, the man of God is modeling obedience.
+He has gone to the King, delivered the message, and returned via a different path and has not eaten or drunk.
+King Jeroboam has seen two signs of God’s wrath against his idolatry (i.e., the golden calf alter is broken, and his hand was withered and then restored by God).
 We would think that the mission is accomplished, but not God.
 His ways are not our ways…

-.....and took off after the prophet, whom he found sitting under an oak tree.
-He asked him, "Are you the prophet from Judah?"
-He answered, "Yes, I am."
-He then said to him, "Come home with me and eat something."
-But he replied, "I can't go back with you or eat and drink with you in this place.
-For the LORD gave me strict orders, 'Do not eat or drink there; do not go back the way you came.'"
-(1 Kings 13:14-17)
+...and took off after the prophet, whom he found sitting under an oak tree.
+He asked him, “Are you the prophet from Judah?”
+He answered, “Yes, I am.”
+He then said to him, “Come home with me and eat something.”
+But he replied, “I can’t go back with you or eat and drink with you in this place.
+For the Lord gave me strict orders, ‘Do not eat or drink there; do not go back the way you came.’ ” (1 Kings 13:14–17 NET)

-The old prophet then said, "I too am a prophet like you.
-An angel told me with the LORD's authority, 'Bring him back with you to your house so he can eat and drink.'"
-But he was lying to him.
-(1 Kings 13:18)
+The old prophet then said, “I too am a prophet like you.
+An angel told me with the Lord’s authority, ‘Bring him back with you to your house so he can eat and drink.’ ” But he was lying to him.
+(1 Kings 13:18 NET)

-Perhaps it was when the old prophet called the man of God a prophet that his heart was opened up for the seduction.
-Maybe the old prophet chooses to lie perhaps believing that the end justifies the means.
+Perhaps when the old prophet called the man of God a prophet, his heart was opened up for the seduction.
+Maybe the old prophet chooses to lie, perhaps believing that the end justifies the means.
 Be wary of those that call themselves prophets with pride in their voice (2 Corinthians 11:13,14,15).
 A genuine prophet knows the burden that goes along with an office of God (1 Corinthians 4:9,10).

 So the prophet went back with him and ate and drank in his house.
-(1 Kings 13:19)
+(1 Kings 13:19 NET)

 Let us stop here and evaluate the performance of these men from a human point of view: